SmarterApp/TDS_TeacherHandScoringSystem/README.md

 ### Test Report Receiver API(/api/test/submit)
-This is a REST endpoint that receives test reports in an XML format from the Test Delivery System.
+This is a REST endpoint that receives test reports in an XML format from the Test Integration System.
 Each result received is inserted into a database where it is picked up and processed.

 ### THSS User Interface(TSS.MVC)